Open-CMSIS-Pack/STM32U5xx_DFP/README.md

 ## Usage

-The device is configured using [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html).
-For additional information refer to:

-- [CMSIS-Toolbox - Configure STM32 Devices with CubeMX](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/CubeMX.md) for usage information of STM32CubeMX with CMSIS projects.
+The device is configured using [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html) (CubeMX).
+Refer to [CMSIS-Toolbox - Configure STM32 Devices with CubeMX](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/CubeMX.md) for usage information with *csolution projects*.

+Add this component to your *csolution project* to connect to CubeMX.

+    - component: Device:CubeMX                # Component that connects to CubeMX

+> **Important Note:**
+>
+> The DFP **does not** contain [Startup and System Configuration files](https://arm-software.github.io/CMSIS_6/latest/Core/using_pg.html) and **does not** provide the [`CMSIS_device_header`](https://arm-software.github.io/CMSIS_6/latest/Core/using_pg.html#using_packs) provided
+> by the CMSIS-Core that defines the registers and interrupt mapping.
+This files are provided by the CubeMX firmware pack.
+It is therefore mandatory to use CubeMX when using this DFP as it will pull-in these files and make it accessible.

 ## Using the development repository